hex5e/spanish-conjugation-anki/README.md

 - `generate_cards_init.py` builds the initial `cards.db` combining every
   verb, form and person.
 - `generate_example_sentences.py` adds verified conjugations and example sentences using the OpenAI API.
-Optional `--start` and `--end` arguments limit processing to specific row ranges.
+The script now runs asynchronously and limits concurrent API calls with `--workers` (default `5`).
+Optional `--start` and `--end` arguments restrict processing to a row range.
 - `generate_audio.py` creates audio files for the sentences with ElevenLabs.
 - `utilities/get_conjugation_rae.py` scrapes conjugations from the RAE